bentayloruk/vscode-html-elmish/README.md

 *This extension is not in the VS Code marketplace yet, as it's pretty rough right now.
-However, the fast and furious can try an [early VSIX](https://www.dropbox.com/s/54sl0z5lcsrdztm/vscode-html-to-elmish-0.0.7.vsix?dl=1).
+However, the fast and furious can try an [early VSIX 0.8](https://www.dropbox.com/s/ntb4fjkiifjxqce/vscode-html-to-elmish-0.0.8.vsix?dl=1).
 It will save you time already.*

 # HTML-to-Elmish for Visual Studio Code